Everything You Need to Know About Moving To USA

 You (the shipper) must complete the following sections of Part I of form 3299:

-2. Statement(s) of eligibility for free entry of articles: you must declare the items for which you seek duty-free entry.
+- Statement(s) of eligibility for free entry of articles – You must declare the items for which you seek duty-free entry.
+More than one statement can be marked, and please note the choice between household goods and personal effects.

-If your shipments are not moving under a Government Bill of Lading (military), you are not required to complete Part III of form 3299.
+If your shipments are not moving under a Government Bill of Lading (military), you are not required to complete Part III of form 3299 form.
+This section may apply to military personnel and their families, or other US government agency personnel and their dependents.

 Mark all applicable boxes and declare any of the following items contained in your shipment:

-1. Articles for the account of other persons (gifts)
+- Articles for the account of other persons – Items intended for gifts

-7. Foreign household effects acquired abroad and used less than one year
+- Foreign household effects acquired abroad and used less than one year – Articles under this category are subject to import duties.

-8. Foreign-made articles acquired in the United States and taken abroad on this trip or acquired abroad on another trip that was previously declared to U.S. Customs
+- Foreign-made articles acquired in the United States and taken abroad on this trip or acquired abroad on another trip that was previously declared to U.S. Customs – Articles under this category may require proof that the article had previously been in the US.

-Part IV, Section D, requires that you list any of the items declared in Part IV, items 1-7, and then provide customs with a description and a value for the merchandise.
+Section D, you are required to list any items declared in Part IV (items 1-7), then provide customs with a description and a value of the merchandise - PART V

 You must sign form 3299 in Part VI, Section 2, and date the form in Part IV, Section 3.
 The completed, signed form should be mailed to International Sea & Air Shipping.